 Harris produced the first blueprint across 130 acres of the estates land for Old Thorns Golf Club in 1976.
 Sadly Harris did not live to see the project sanctioned, but sanctioned it was, and Peter Alliss and Dave Thomas took over the construction of the course and saw it through to completion in 1981.

 The official opening of the golf course was endorsed by a competitive four-ball between Isao Aoki, Seve Ballesteros, Jack Nicklaus and reigning Open champion, Bill Rogers.
 Aoki shot 69 to win, and the match scorecard was framed for posterity.
-Today they are proudly displayed in the entrance to Legends Restaurant.
+Today they are proudly displayed in the sports bar.

-In October of 1983, Old Thorns Golf Club attracted the interest of Mr Sakurai, chairman of the Kosaido Company, which owns and operates 25 golf courses around the world.
+In October of 1983, Old Thorns Golf Club attracted the interest of Mr Sakurai, chairman of the Kosaido Company, which owned 25 golf courses around the world.
 On April 6, 1984, Kosaido Development Company became owners of Old Thorns.

-The club continued success over the next ten years until 2007, when it was bought from the Kosaido Development Company, by the Shaw family.
+The club continued to have success over the next ten years until 2007, when it was bought from the Kosaido Development Company, by the Shaw family.

 For hotel guest looking for a more private and romantic meal, the Kings Restaurant offers a refreshing alternative to the sports bar, offering a brasserie in the evenings and a traditional carvery for lunch.

-Other new facilities at the resort include a purpose-built 26,000 square foot health club, with a 20 meter pool, sauna, steam room, state-of-the-art gymnasium, fitness studio, spinning studio, wellness area, sub-tropical bubble pool and hot tubs.
-And a brand new spa with 15 treatment rooms offering everything from manicures to pedicures with Decléor products and a new medi-spa offering treatments including botox, fillers, teeth whitening and skin rejuvenation.
+Other new facilities at the resort include a purpose-built 25,000 square foot health club, with a 20 meter pool, sauna, steam room, state-of-the-art gymnasium, fitness studio, spinning studio, wellness area, sub-tropical bubble pool and hot tubs.
+And a brand new spa with 15 treatment rooms offering everything from manicures to pedicures with Decléor products.

-The resort now also boasts nine conference rooms, catering from two to 300 delegates, enabling the resort to accommodate all levels of conferences.
-Old Thorns is also fast gaining an established reputation as one of the most sought after wedding venues in the South of England, with 180 weddings booked in 2012.
-The Grand Ball Room and Hampshire Suite offer either an intimate or grand setting, to suit all styles, taste, and budgets.
+The resort also boasts 14 conference rooms, catering from two to 300 delegates.
+Old Thorns is also fast gaining an established reputation as one of the most sought after wedding venues in the South of England, with 200 weddings booked in 2014.
+The Grand Ballroom and Hampshire Suite offer either an intimate or grand setting, to suit all styles, taste, and budgets.